International applicants must meet additional admissions requirements in the following areas:

 Please check our English Requirement list to verify your need to submit an English proficiency test.

-Individual departments may require higher scores than the Graduate College and tests must be dated within 2 years of the enrollment term to be considered valid.
+Individual departments may require higher scores than the Graduate College and all tests must be dated within 2 years of the enrollment term to be considered valid.
+The University of Arizona's institution code for sending official electronic score reports from ETS is 4832.

 - International English Language Testing System (IELTS) - minimum composite score of 7, with no subject area below a 6